SiaFoundation/siad/cmd/siac/README.md

 * `siac version` displays the version string of siac.

-### FeeManager tasks

-* `siac feemanager` prints info about the feemanager such as pending fees and the next fee payout height.

-* `siac feemanager cancel <feeUID>` cancels a pending fee.
-If a transaction has already been created the fee cannot be cancelled.

 ### Gateway tasks

 * `siac gateway` prints info about the gateway, including its address and how